rsyslog/rsyslog/source/configuration/modules/improg.rst

 Purpose
 =======

-This module allows rsyslog to spawn an external command and consume message from a pipe (stdout of the external process).
+This module allows rsyslog to spawn external command(s) and consume message from pipe(s) (stdout of the external process).

 **Limitation:** `select()` seems not to support usage of `printf(...)` or `fprintf(stdout,...)`.
 Only `write(STDOUT_FILENO,...)` seems to be efficient.

 The imput module consume pipes form all external programs in a mono-threaded `runInput` method.
-This means that data treatment is serial.
+This means that data treatments will be serialized.

-Optionally, the module manage the external program through keyword sent to it using a another pipe.
+Optionally, the module manage the external program through keyword sent to it using a second pipe to stdin of the external process.

-An operational sample can be found @ "github.com/phduveau/jsonperfmon"
+An operational sample in C can be found @ "github.com/phduveau/jsonperfmon"

+Also a bash's script is provided as tests/improg-simul.sh.
+The `echo` and `read` (built-in) can be used to communicate with the module.
+External commands can not be used to communicate. `printf` is unable to send data directly to the module but can used through a variable and `echo`.

 Compile
 =======